oz123/mate-de-gentoo/README.md

 MATE-DESKTOP OVERLAY For Gentoo
 ===============================

-*IMPORTANT NOTE*: While this repository is still here, I am now doing most of the work in https://github.com/oz123/gentoo-mate.
-You can find there first signs of mate 1.16 series.
+*IMPORTANT NOTE*: While this repository is still here, I am doing also my best contribute changes to the official gentoo overlay.

 This is an overlay intended to be used in Gentoo.